In industry lingo: “How do MCs and IPs use ENs for DDs?”

 The short and obvious answer is: engage more expert networks.
 Given the low reported share of duplicates (the world is big!), each incremental expert network will add unique experts.

 However if you’re already engaging a handful of expert networks, we do not know why some users seem to get more unique experts than others.
 It may however have to do with which expert networks they engage.
 MCs reported using niche expert networks to a larger extent than did IPs (who mostly reported using only the major networks).
 Back when we ran the niche expert network Previro, customers often mentioned that we suggested experts that were different from what the large networks had.
-Perhaps adding a couple of niche networks is the key to getting more unique experts for your DD?
+Perhaps adding a couple of niche networks is the key to getting more unique experts for your Due Diligence?

 Inex One helps clients engage as many Expert Networks as they desire, making it easy to coordinate the communication, lists of experts, and billing in one dashboard.
 Interested to know more?
 Contact us.